scrapyspiders/argora/README.md

 ## Future features idea

+### bridge web 2.0 -> web 3.0

 - "Tweet my toot" button: possibility to make a tweet of a toot when tooting
+- "Share" button with a tiny url generation

+### features on the arweave

+- update profile with weaveID
 - Desktop notifications
 - Possibility to toot pictures
 - Possibility to toot polls